sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 of the public key as part of her secret key.
 For practical purposes, IND-CCA2 means that ML-KEM is secure to use with static public keys.

-ML-KEM requires that a source of random bits with security strength greater than or equal to the security strength of the ML-KEM parameter set be used when generating the keypair and ciphertext during ML-KEM.KeyGen() and ML-KEM.Encaps() respectively.
+ML-KEM requires that a source of random bits with security strength greater than or equal to the security strength of the ML-KEM parameter set be used when generating the keypair and ciphertext in ML-KEM.KeyGen() and ML-KEM.Encaps() respectively.
 The cryptographic library that implements ML-KEM may access this source of randomness internally.
 A fresh string of bytes must be used for every sampling of random bytes in key generation and encapsulation.
-The random bytes should be generated securely {{RFC4086}}.
+The random bytes should be generated securely.

+During ML-KEM encapsulation, encapsulation randomness `m` drawn from a random bit generator is encrypted (see Algorithms 17 and 20 in {{FIPS203}}); Alice (the decapsulator), who holds the decapsulation key, recovers `m` exactly during decapsulation (see Algorithm 18 in {{FIPS203}}).
+Consequently, any information `m` carries about the generator's other outputs is also exposed to the decapsulator.

+The disclosure of the output(s) of an insecure random number generator (RNG) can be used in an attack to compromise the state of the insecure RNG itself, as demonstrated for TLS in {{DUALECTLS}}.
+The `m` value in ML-KEM is an additional place where RNG output is disclosed to an active attacker.
+Because the `m` value in ML-KEM is randomly generated and transmitted to the client, it is important to follow the RBG guidance in {{FIPS203}}.
+Implementers MAY choose to implement mechanisms from {{RFC8937}} for additional protection across sessions.

 Alice must keep her private key secret (both private and secure from modification).
 A copy of the public key and its hash are